 - Organizing your unit and removing objects from the floor does not only help you spot any hidden mice that may be living around you, but it’s also imperative for you to have a clear staging area for when you’re setting traps.

 - Sealing off the entry points: Now that your room is clean, check the walls of your living area for holes or any entry point where mice could be coming in from.
 Even tiny holes should be covered, as mice are known to be able to twist through small holes compared to their body.
 Not only that, but they will also be able to chew through and widen these holes, inviting even more rodents to join.
 Caulking or steel wool is an effective means of covering these entry points.

 - Setting snap traps: These traps are cheap, effective, and less dangerous than poison.
 Set them around your unit near heaters, crevices, and the wall near the water piping, as mice have been known to feed off the moisture coming off those appliances.
-Not only will the trap kill the mice quickly, it also won’t allow it to crawl away and die elsewhere, causing unfortunately odors and a mess.
+Not only will the trap kill the mice quickly, but it also won’t allow it to crawl away and die elsewhere, causing unfortunate odors and a mess.

 - Use repellents.
 If you cannot seal off some areas between your apartment and the common areas, use mouse repellents in these areas, so the mice will keep moving along rather than entering your apartment.
-Peppermint oil, cloves and mothballs have all been known to effectively repel mice.
+Peppermint oil, cloves, and mothballs have all been known to effectively repel mice.

 The Bottom Line

 Rodents living with you in your unit are a serious problem that, if left unattended, could possibly turn out to be a full-blown infestation.
-Though they are difficult to get rid of, by keeping your unit sanitary, and taking the necessary precautions against them, keeping them away from your unit should be fairly easy if you follow the advice on this site.
+Though they are difficult to get rid of, by keeping your unit sanitary and taking the necessary precautions against them, keeping them away from your unit should be fairly easy if you follow the advice on this site.